 Crowe’s lines of research ideally complement this: he works with people who have already developed immunity after recovery from a viral disease.
 His team has developed a technology for the extraction and replication of human monoclonal antibodies from the blood of these patients - as an extremely effective antidote.
 As Crowe explains, “Administering antibodies to at-risk people doesn’t offer lifelong protection, because the half-life of protection will only be a few months.
 But a couple of months of protection in the exposed population is usually going to enough to contain an epidemic”.

 Antibodies that dock and lock on to and block important virus receptors have already been found in the case of Marburg, Ebola and Zika viruses.
-“Blocking attachment of virus to the susceptible tissues in the body with antibodies is the best way to combat these pathogens,” says Crowe, and points out the particular speed of the process: “we’ve recently completed a discovery and testing process in only 78 days from acquiring a blood sample from an infection survivor to vaccination” - that’s only a little over 11 weeks that his team needs to be ready to combat a new virus.
+“Blocking attachment of virus to the susceptible tissues in the body with antibodies is the best way to combat these pathogens,” says Crowe.
+He also points out the particular speed of the process: “we’ve recently completed a discovery and testing process in only 78 days from acquiring a blood sample from an infection survivor to vaccination” - that’s only a little over 11 weeks that his team needs to be ready to combat a new virus.
 At the same time, the research scientist intends to play a role in preventive medicine with his AHEAD100 project: The aim of the project is the development of monoclonal antibodies for 100 known and dangerous virus types - namely before a new outbreak can happen.

 What steps must still be taken?